Overview of Scleroderma

 Scleroderma is an autoimmune connective tissue and rheumatic disease that causes inflammation in the skin and other areas of the body.
-This inflammation leads to patches of tight, hard skin.
+When an immune response tricks tissues into thinking they are injured, it causes inflammation, and the body makes too much collagen, leading to scleroderma.
+Too much collagen in your skin and other tissues causes patches of tight, hard skin.
 Scleroderma involves many systems in your body.
-A connective tissue disease is one that affects tissues such as skin, tendons, and cartilage.
+The following definitions can help you better understand how the disease affects each of those systems.

 There are two major types of scleroderma:

 - Localized scleroderma only affects the skin and the structures directly under the skin.

 - Systemic scleroderma, also called systemic sclerosis, affects many systems in the body.
 This is the more serious type of scleroderma and can damage your blood vessels and internal organs, such as the heart, lungs, and kidneys.